 Curie Temperature, The transition temperature above which the alloy loses its magnetic properties.
 This is not the maximum serviceable temperature, which is usually much lower.

 The demagnetization curve is the second (or fourth) quadrant of a major hysteresis loop.
 Points on this curve are designated by the coordinates Bd and Hd.

 Domains, Areas in a magnetic alloy which have the same orientation.
 The magnetic domains are regions where the atomic moments of atoms cooperate and allow for a common magnetic moment.
-It is the domains which are rotated and manipulated by an external magnetizing field to create a useful magnet which has a net magnetic moment.
-In un-magnetized material the domains are un-oriented and cancel each other out.
+It is the domains which are rotated and manipulated by an external magnetising field to create a useful magnet which has a net magnetic moment.
+In un-magnetised material the domains are un-oriented and cancel each other out.
 In this condition there is no net external field.

 Eddy currents, are circulating electrical currents that are induced in electrically conductive elements when exposed to changing magnetic fields, creating an opposing force to the magnetic flux.
-Eddy currents can be harnessed to perform useful work (such as dampening of movement), or may be unwanted consequences of certain designs, which should be accounted for of minimized.
+Eddy currents can be harnessed to perform useful work (such as dampening of movement), or may be unwanted consequences of certain designs, which should be accounted for of minimised.

 Electromagnet, is a magnet, consisting of solenoid with an iron core, which has a magnetic field existing only during the time of current flow through the coil.